 Before developing a site map or user flows I chose to conduct a remote card sort using the software, Optimal Sort, to help with system categorizing and language.
 Lesson learned, it's probably more useful to conduct card sorts in person.
 Although I had a good response rate, the free version of the software limits participants to ten, even if they don't finish the sorting exercise.
 Only seven of the ten completed the sort.

-With only seven responses and nobody physically present to elaborate on their thinking during the sorting exercise I was disappointed to find the results confusing and inconsistent.
-One mistake I may have made, however, was not choosing wording specific enough to a task.
-Such as “ask for help” was intended as a task in in the class forum, asking peers for help in class.
+With only seven responses and nobody physically present to further elaborate during the sorting exercise I was disappointed to find the results confusing and inconsistent.
+One mistake I made, however, was not choosing wording specific enough to a task.
+Such as “ask for help” was intended as a task in the class forum, asking peers for help in class.
 But participants generally placed this in the category “support,” most likely thinking the intention was asking for help in how to use the software.
 Perhaps being more specific like: "ask peers for help" would have gotten better results.